 READ MORE: Spatial Autocorrelation and Moran’s I in GIS

 These weights were plugged into the regression formula to calculate and predict the number of deer.
-The variance inflation factor, z-scores, Jarque-Bera and Moran’s I ensured robustness and statistically significance in the spatial regression model.
+The variance inflation factor, z-scores, Jarque-Bera and Moran’s I ensured robustness and statistical significance in the spatial regression model.

-This is useful to land resource managers to potentially restrict development of campgrounds and roads to conserve this type of deer.
+This is useful to land resource managers to potentially restrict the development of campgrounds and roads to conserve this type of deer.
 The regression model can also be used to predict Marsh deer in other areas.